Isotop7/crux-install-guide/README.md

-# Crux install guide
+# CRUX install guide

-- Supported Crux version: `3.6`
+- Supported CRUX version: `3.6`
-- Install steps may also work on other Crux versions
+- Install steps may also work on other CRUX versions

 ## Install/update kernel